Engineer In Training (EI)

-- Bachelor’s degree (B.A. or B.S.) in engineering from four-year college or university and one to five years related experience and/or training; or equivalent combination of education and experience.
+- Bachelor’s degree (B.A. or B.S.) in civil engineering from ABET accredited four-year college or university upon hire date.

-- Fundamentals of Engineering Exam passed, earning E.I. designation.
+- Fundamentals of Engineering Exam passed, earning E.I. designation upon hire date.

 - English language skills: ability to read, analyze, and interpret general business periodicals, professional journals, technical procedures, or governmental regulations.
 Ability to write reports, business correspondence, and procedure manuals.
 Ability to effectively present information and respond to questions from groups of managers, clients, customers, and the general public.

 - Mathematical skills: ability to work with mathematical concepts such as probability and statistical inference, and fundamentals of plane and solid geometry and trigonometry.
 Ability to apply concepts such as fractions, percentages, ratios, and proportions to practical situations.